 I link Lucy’s iTunes account and her phone to mine, so I can see all her contacts and every email she sends or receives.

-If Lucy wants to download an app to her phone, she has to request authorisation from me.
+If Lucy wants to download an app to her phone, she has to request authorization from me.
 I have to key in a code that she doesn’t know.

 None of this is 100% fool-proof, but it’s better.
 It means that she knows I’m watching, that I’m involved and I care.
 Kids need, want and like boundaries and conditions.